mun-lang/book/src/ch02-01-values-and-types.md

 let d: int = 0b0101011;
 ```

-A floating point literal comes in two forms:
+A floating-point literal comes in two forms:

-* A decimal number followed by a decimal which is optionally followed by another
+* A decimal number followed by a dot which is optionally followed by another
   decimal literal and an *optional* exponent.
 * A decimal number followed by an exponent.